Skip to main content

 Amie is a social demographer specializing in the day-to-day management of telephone, web, and mail surveys.

 Amie currently serves as a manager of the National Immunization Survey (NIS), funded by the Centers for Disease Control and Prevention, which is the primary vehicle for childhood vaccination surveillance in the U.S. The NIS consists of a large RDD telephone survey, followed by a paper and pencil follow-up to nominated vaccination providers.
-Amie provides day-to-day oversight of CATI data collection, and is task lead for the Provider Record Check (PRC) component of the project.
+Amie provides day-to-day oversight of CATI data collection and the Provider Record Check (PRC) component of the project and manages financial, contractual, and compliance tasks for NIS.

 Education